brikis98/yevgeniy-brikman-homepage/_posts/2014-07-15-the-saga-of-stank.md

 Molly's first guess was that we had forgotten to take out the trash, but when we checked, it was empty.
 I looked for anything rotting in the sink, but it was spotless.
-Molly cracked open the fridge -- also empty.
+Molly cracked open the fridge&mdash;also empty.
 However, as she closed the refrigerator door, it pushed some air out of the fridge and in our direction.
 A second later, a wave of warm, putrid shit smelling foulness washed over us.